EvalienX/RickHubBot/README.md

 4. Click Choose... and navigate to a local path where you want to clone the repository.
 5. Click Clone.

-## Creating you development environment!
+## Creating your development environment!
 - VS Code
 1. Download the Visual Studio Code installer for Windows.
 2. Once it is downloaded, run the installer (VSCodeUserSetup-{version}.exe).
 This will only take a minute.